xiaoqingdaisuki/django-app-blog/README.md

-# xiaoqing-study-project
+# xiaoqing-django-study
-a easy django-blog app
+a easy django-app blog